TejasvOnly/random-rickroll/README.md

 ### `percentage`

-**Required** How many people out of hundred should be rickrolled (set this to 100 if you want to rickroll everyone).
+**Required** Number of people out of hundred should be rickrolled (set this to 100 if you want to rickroll everyone).

 ### `message`